anBertoli/go-microservice-project/README.md

 - deploy scripts and systemd units
 - a lot of comments and in-code explanations

 ## Architecture

 The public interface of the system is a Nginx instance which acts as a reverse proxy.
 Nginx redirects HTTP requests to the REST API, which is our Go application.
 The API has exclusive access to the Postgres database and writes data into the file system (in a specific _storage_ directory).
 The REST API binds to the loopback interface, so it is not publicly accessible.
 The API responses flow back through Nginx to reach the clients.
+A complete map of the API endpoints could be easily found in the _cmd/api/server.go_ file.

 Let's talk about monitoring.
 The private Prometheus instance is configured to scrape metrics from the instrumented Go application, and it exposes them to the Grafana server, which periodically polls Prometheus.
 Nginx will redirect requests